hananalharbi2009/frontend-nanodegree-mobile-portfolio/README.md

 $> cd /path/to/your-project-folder
 $> ./ngrok http 8080
 Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: More on integrating ngrok, Grunt and PageSpeed.
 Profile, optimize, measure... and then lather, rinse, and repeat.
-Good luck!

 Part 2: Optimize Frames per Second in pizza.html